kyma-project/test-infra/prow/README.md

 Prow is responsible for setting branch protection on repositories.
 The configuration of branch protection is defined in `config.yaml`.

-After you create a new job, define it as required for pull requests.
+After you create a new job, define it as required for PRs.
 Add the job context to the `required_status_checks.contexts` list in the proper repository.

 See the sample configuration for the `test-infra` repository: